broke-protocol/broke-protocol/docs/EntityList.md

 # Entity List

-Can use just items with /give and /take commands.
+Can use just ShItem types with /give and /take commands.
 Case-sensitive.
 ```
 ATM
 ATMShop